Terra Galleria Photography

 Adobe Enhance Details

 Super Resolution isn’t the first attempt from Adobe to use AI for image enhancing.
 In 2019, Adobe had discreetly introduced Enhance Details as an improvement to regular demosaic (conversion) of RAW files.
 Enhance Details did not change the file resolution but instead provided a superior RAW conversion method that was supposed to yield more fine details.
 In my tests, the improvements were subtle, often requiring viewing at 200% enlargement to discern.
 They were only noticeable in reducing moire and color aliasing.
 The drawback is that to use the feature, you have to generate a new DNG file, open that file to do the final RAW conversion, and generally delete the DNG afterward in order not to waste disk space – for the Canon RAW file of 25MB in this example, the DNG is 93MB.
 Because of that, I did not find worth it to integrate Enhance Details into my regular workflow, but kept open the option to use it on a case-by-case basis for demanding uses.
-Lloyd Chambers, initially enthusiastic about Enhance Details to the point of calling it “most significant feature introduced in Photoshop/Lightroom in a long time, possibly ever”, subsequently noticed artifacts and declared it a “a no-go garbage feature”.
+A pixel-peeper with devoted followers was so enthusiastic about Enhance Details that he called it the “most significant feature introduced in Photoshop/Lightroom in a long time, possibly ever”, but then after subsequently noticing artifacts declared it a “a no-go garbage feature”.
+I hope to keep this blog devoid of this type of hyperbole.

 Were you aware of Enhance Details, and if so, how did it work for you?